xarkm/airPollutionProject/README.md

 guaranteed.
 The website is hosted on: https://github.kcl.ac.uk/pages/k1890280/prjMarkMataac/

-You may also wish to view the website locally.
+If you don't have access to KCL GitHub Enterprise, you may also view the website locally.
 In this case, simply downloading this repository and opening the file 'index.html' in your browser should allow you to do this.
 Again, the website should work on Chrome and Firefox, with other browsers not being tested on for support.